ethereum-optimism/infra/op-acceptor/README.md

-# Network Acceptance Tester (NAT)
+# Network Acceptance Tester (op-acceptor)
-NAT is a tool to run checks against a network to determine if it is ready for production.
+op-acceptor is a tool to run checks against a network to determine if it is ready for production.
 It helps ensure your network meets all necessary requirements before deployment.
 The checks it runs are standard Go tests.

 ## Concepts

 ### Test Discovery
-NAT discovers tests.
-You simply need to provide a path to a directory containing your tests.
-NAT will discover all tests within that directory and also those within any subdirectories.
+op-acceptor discovers tests.
+You simply need to provide a path to a directory containing your tests. op-acceptor will discover all tests within that directory and also those within any subdirectories.

 ### Test Grouping
 1. **Test** - An individual check that validates a specific aspect of your network